-It is often desired to cool the products of the reaction prior to handling them.
-Cooling condensers are available for this purpose.
+It is often desired to cool the products of the reaction prior and cooling condensers are available for this purpose.
 An adaptation of our standard condensers provides an excellent design.

-Tubular reactors operating in continuous-flow mode with both gas and liquid products will also require a Gas/Liquid Separator for smooth operation.
+Tubular reactors operating in continuous-flow mode with both gas and liquid products will typically require a Gas/Liquid Separator.
 The separator is placed downstream of the reactor, often separated from the reactor by a cooling condenser.
 In the separator vessel, liquids are condensed and collected in the bottom of the vessel.
 Gases and non-condensed vapors are allowed to leave the top of the vessel and pass to the back pressure regulator.
 It is important to operate the standard BPR with a single fluid phase to prevent oscillation of the reactor pressure.

-The Gas/Liquid Separator can be sized large enough to act as a liquid product receiver that can be manually drained periodically.
+The Gas/Liquid Separator can be sized large enough to act as a liquid product receiver that is drained periodically.
 Many of the non-stirred pressure vessels made by Parr are ideally suited for use as Gas/Liquid Separators.
 Vessels of 300, 600, 1000, or 2000 mL are commonly chosen.

 An alternative BPR may be available to permit pressure let-down of a two-phase stream from the reactor.
 This BPR requires that the operator provide a source of nitrogen or air at a pressure slightly above the desired operating pressure.
 Advantages of this style is that the high-pressure Separator vessel can be replaced with a low pressure liquid product receiver and the operator will have easier access to near real-time liquid samples.

 Control and Data Acquisition Systems